What is remifentanil patient controlled analgesia (PCA)?

 Remifentanil is currently not licensed for use in a PCA device and must be prescribed and set up by an anaesthetist.
 It is a drug that is commonly used by anaesthetists in the operating theatre.

 Your baby’s heart rate will also be monitored continuously.
 Remifentanil does cross the placenta, and it may have similar effects on your baby that can occur with pethidine (such as reduced breathing rate and drowsiness).
-A neonatologist (doctor that cares for your newborn baby) is not routinely needed to attend the delivery if you are using a remifentanil PCA.
+A neonatologist (doctor that cares for your newborn baby) is not routinely needed to attend the birth if you are using a remifentanil PCA.

 Further information